tslocke/hobocookbook/tutorials/agility.markdown

 ## The view layer

 We would like the list of project memberships to appear in a side-bar on the project show page, so the page will now display two collections: stories and memberships.
-We can tell rapid that these are the two collections we are interested in using Hobo's *view hints* mechanism.
+We can tell Rapid that these are the two collections we are interested in using Hobo's [*View Hints*](/manual/viewhints).
 Edit the file `app/viewhints/project_hints.rb` to look like this:

     class ProjectHints < Hobo::ViewHints